davidandym/task-conflict-in-text-to-text-learners/README.md

 4. The variance across the large batch gradients of each task is used to compute magnitude conflict.
 5. Finally, the variance across inter-task gradient covariance is used to compute "noise conflict", a notion which may be expanded upon in future work (see https://openreview.net/forum?id=H9UOWMR_Ut).

-The returned measurements of directional and magnitude conflict are used in the paper.
+The returned measurements of directional and magnitude conflict are used in the paper Figures 2, 3 and 4.

 ## Data